 The International Society of the Rorschach

 During the past decade efforts have been undertaken to enhance the effectiveness of the Society.
 They began with the insightful perceptions of the former President, K.W.
 Bash, who sought major revisions in the statutes and procedures.
-His initiative has been continued by our former Presidents, Nina Rausch de Traubenberg, John Exner, Jr., Irving B. Weiner and Anne Andronikof.
+His initiative has been continued by our former Presidents, Nina Rausch de Traubenberg, John Exner, Jr., Irving B. Weiner, Anne Andronikof and Bruce L.Smith.